phetsims/phet-info/doc/typescript-quick-start.md

 3. `npm install` in chipper.
 This makes sure you have the TypeScript compiler, which is called `tsc`
 4. Mark chipper/dist as excluded from your IDE.
 You can do this eagerly now, or wait until chipper/dist is created by a compilation step below.
-5. Update the code style file from phet-info/ide/idea/phet-idea-codestyle.xml which was last updated April 2021
+5. Update the code style file from phet-info/ide/idea/phet-idea-codestyle.xml which was last updated October 15, 2021
 6. Turn on TypeScript support in WebStorm, at one point this was Languages & Frameworks -> TypeScript -> check TypeScript language services.
 Sublime also has an officially supported plugin.

 ### Converting a Repo to TypeScript